nfisher1226/gfret/README.md

 ### 3.0
 - [x] Subclass application window from AdwApplicationWindow
 - [x] Subclass GfretApplication from AdwApplication
+- [ ] Create a gio::Settings object and store application state in it
 - [ ] Move Config into GfretApplication
 - [x] Provide theme switcher
-- [ ] Subclass preferences window from AdwPreferencesWindow
+- [x] Subclass preferences window from AdwPreferencesWindow
 - [ ] Make a property action and menu entry for Units
 - [ ] Add AdwToastOverlay and set toast when a file is saved
 - [ ] Replace gfret::File type for glib::File